-Stow Maries Great War Aerodrome is open to the public every day except Tuesdays from 10am – 5pm (last entry 4pm).
+Stow Maries Great War Aerodrome is usually open to the public every day except Tuesdays & Wednesdays through the summer season, 10-4pm.
 Catering in the Mess Hall Café varies dependent on staffing, but coffees, teas, drinks and light snacks are always available until 4pm.

 The site can be accessed via road and air, more information can be found on our maps and directions page.

-Free on-site parking is available for cars and coaches with disabled parking available outside the Museum.
+Free on-site parking is available for cars and coaches with disabled parking available.

 On special fly-in days disabled visitors will be directed to another suitable parking area.

-Wheelchair users are able to access all areas of Stow Maries Aerodrome and there are disabled toilets in the Mess Hall, Museum and Aerodrome Shop.
+Wheelchair users are able to access most areas of Stow Maries Great War Aerodrome and there are disabled toilets in the Mess Hall, RFC Museum and Shop.